getyoti/yoti-java-sdk/README.md

 YotiClientBuilder  | Builds a YotiClient instance by automatically selecting the available implementations on the class path.
 YotiClient | Allows your app to retrieve a user profile, given an encrypted token.
 KeyPairSource and its implementations | A set of classes responsible for working with different sources (e.g. files, classpath resources, URLs) to load the private/public keypair.

-### yoti-sdk-impl

-Real SDK implementation that takes care of decrypting the token, fetching the user profile from Yoti servers by issuing a signed request and finally decrypting the fetched profile.

 ### yoti-sdk-spring-boot-auto-config